KaveIO/Eskapade/docs/source/mac_os.rst

 Add the following aliases to the localhost line in /etc/hosts, so it looks like::

-  127.0.0.1	localhost es-service es-mongo es-jboss es-proxy
+  127.0.0.1	localhost es-service es-mongo es-proxy

 This will ensure you can reach the docker containers via the port forwards from the container to the docker host (i.e. localhost).